Star Wars, Magic and Spirituality

 When expressed simply like this, spirituality can be dismissed as simple common sense: of course we are all connected to each other, of course we are connected to the material world.
 But it is not enough to know these things in your head, to know they are true in much the same way you know that one plus one equals two, or that genes are made up of DNA.
 Spirituality is not about knowing things intellectually, but about knowing them deeply, about allowing these truths to go so deeply into you that they can change your life.

-Spirituality is not about a refusal to act, but about recognising that your actions cannot achieve what you most deeply desire.
-Magic may be able to give you a love potion - you want someone to love you, and the potion can make them love you.
+Spirituality is not about an absolute rejection of power, a refusal to act, but it does involve a recognition that your actions cannot achieve what you most deeply desire.
+If you want someone to love you, magic may be able to give you a love potion which can make them love you.
 But what you really desire is not just that they love you - you want them to have freely chosen to love you, and no magic in the world, no amount of control, can make someone freely choose to do what you want.
+True love is not about contolling the person you love, but about setting them free.

 E-mail me when people leave their comments –